informalsystems/hermes/guide/src/config.md

 This can be overridden by supplying the `-c` flag when invoking `hermes`, before the name of the command to run, eg. `hermes -c my_config.toml query connection channels ibc-1 connection-1`.

-> With the exception of the light client configuration, current relayer does not support managing the configuration file programmatically.
+> The current version of Hermes does not support managing the configuration file programmatically.
 > You will need to use a text editor to create the file and add content to it.

 ```bash